 And do you know what those links do?
 They can infect your computer with malware that records your keystrokes, potentially picking up all of your passwords.
 So just don’t click on the link in an email.
 It is much safer and wiser to go the extra steps to log in manually and double check items.

-This will probably not be the last warning: The IRS does not contact you via email or phone first.
+This will probably not be the last warning: The real IRS does not contact you via email or phone first.
 They will contact you with a notice.
-Don’t be scammed.
+Don’t be scammed by the fake IRS.

 Donna H Laubscher, CPA